-Perth and Kinross offer free complementary therapy sessions to carers who have a carers support plan with Perth and Kinross Council or are registered with PKAVS.
-Carers will be sent a pack which will include a welcome letter, 12 vouchers and a hardcopy of the Approved Provider List.
-We do constantly review the APL so you can download the most up to date version here -> Approved Therapist Provider List
+Perth and Kinross offer free complementary therapy sessions to unpaid carers who have an updated or reviewed Adult Carers Support Plan with Perth and Kinross Council or are registered with PKAVS.
+Carers will be sent a pack which will include a welcome letter, 12 vouchers (which are valid for 12 months from the date of issue) and a hardcopy of the Approved Provider List.
+We do constantly review the APL so you can download the most up to date version here -> Approved Providers List v48

-We currently have over 30 Therapists on our list who offer a variety of different therapies for carers.
-You can view their bios here.
+We currently have approved therapists on our list who offer a variety of different therapies for carers.
+Apart from that, unpaid carers can also use their vouchers for counselling therapy.
+For more information on the therapists on the Approved Provider List please click here

 Below is a description of each of the therapies that are on offer: